-Engaging with the media Engaging with the public Engaging with stakeholders important for cascading information to the Effective engagement with communities.
-More localised engagement to take place with communities affected by individual elements of the City Deal. be important in ensuring there is continued
+Engaging with the Media Engaging with the Public Engaging with Stakeholders Strong relationships with the media are important for cascading information to the varied audiences affected by the City Deal.
+Effective engagement with communities.
+More localised engagement to take place with communities affected by individual elements of the City Deal.
+Effective engagement with stakeholders will be important in ensuring there is continued recognition and support for the City Deal.